-A study of the major classes of organic compounds, including nomenclature structure, properties, and isomerism.
-Emphasizes the chemistry and metabolism of carbohydrates, lipids and proteins, including nucleo-protein and enzymes, through related lecture and laboratory exercises.
+A study of the major classes of organic compounds, including nomenclature structure, properties, intermolecular forces, and types of reactions.
+This course then applies the concepts of organic chemistry to the structure and function of biomolecules such as carbohydrates, lipids, proteins, enzymes, and DNA and RNA.
 The course is designed to meet the requirements for certain nursing, dental hygiene, physical therapy, agriculture, and forestry programs, and helps satisfy general education science requirements.